kevinjosethomas/knowledgebase/content/Thoughts/Reflecting on Scrapyard — What We Did in Austin TX and 60+ Cities around the World.md

 For the past year, Hack Club has given me immeasurable opportunity—through its online community of over 50,000 teenagers, through its constant pursuit of spreading creativity and bringing people together, and of course, through its in-person events in [[Short Talk with Tom Preston-Werner|San Francisco]] and across Canada.
 From meeting the most inspiring students and friends to exploring the cities I've always dreamt of visiting, Hack Club has totally changed my life—both in the huge noticeable shifts in who I'm surrounded by and the opportunities I've been given access to, but also in the tiny changes in my outlook on things and how I approach the world.

-Today, it is unfathomable to even consider that Scrapyard will have the same chain reactions that other Hack Club events have had: dozens of people will find the best of friends just like I was fortunate to, many young students will get into coding and art and amazing hobbies they've been scared to get into, and two weeks after Scrapyard Flagship, many of our attendees will go on to run their own local Scrapyard events—each with their own little chain reactions that make this world a slightly better place.
+Today, it's unimaginable to even comprehend that Scrapyard will have the same chain reactions that other Hack Club events have had: dozens of people will find the best of friends just like I was fortunate to, many young students will get into coding and art and amazing hobbies they've been scared to get into, and two weeks after Scrapyard Flagship, many of our attendees will go on to run their own local Scrapyard events—each with their own little chain reactions that make this world a slightly better place.

 ![[Pasted image 20250421142320.png]] ![[Pasted image 20250421141213.png]] ![[image2x1.png]]